zcash/zips/protocol/README.rst

 * ``make optsprout`` to make an optimized version of ``sprout.pdf``;
 * ``make optimized`` to make all optimized PDFs.

-This will probably only work on Linux.
-The first time one of these targets is run, it will automatically clone and build the necessary dependencies (pinned by ``git`` hash) from GitHub.

-This gives a size saving of about 40-50%.

 Converting to HTML
 ------------------